Introducing API Playground (and YouTube Monitoring!) Learn more

 //------------------------------------------------------//

-Just create an import folder in your Sendy installation, create index.php within that, and copy and paste the above script, adding your Sendy API information at the top (it's available in your Sendy settings).
+Create an import folder in your Sendy installation, create index.php, paste the script, add your Sendy API information at the top, then upload the .csv into that same folder.

 Featured Articles